ChileBob/Yak/README.md

 - Zcash fullnode (zcashd) connector/client.
 - Run it from a terminal AS THE SAME USER that runs zcashd.
 - Make sure the node client (zcash-cli) is in the $PATH.
-- Any transactions it receives and can decrypt are broadcast via yak-web.
+- Decrypted transactions are encrypted using the viewkey and broadcast via yak-web.

 yec-yak :-
 - Waiting on the ycash version of librustzcash